In today’s Art Blogmas, I’m sharing one of my favourite winter paintings with you – Hendrick Avercamp’s Winter Landscape with Ice Skaters.

 Hendrick Avercamp: Winter Landscape with Ice Skaters

-Avercamp is using a bit of muted colours to show the depth of space.
+Avercamp used muted colours to show the depth of space.
 And soft grey and ocher to paint the light of a winter day.
-He’s also depicting the frozen river, something quite typical for the 17th-century winter in the Netherlands.
+He also depicted the frozen river, something quite typical for the 17th-century winter in the Netherlands.

-However, his focus on this winter landscape isn’t nature itself, but rather the people ice skating.
-He’s showing people from all kinds of different backgrounds – from rich to poor.
-Some of them are enjoying ice skating and fun winter activities.
+However, his focus on this winter landscape isn’t nature itself but the people ice skating.
+He showed people from different backgrounds – from rich to poor.
+Some of them enjoy ice skating and some fun winter activities.
 We can also recognise them by the nice clothes they’re wearing.

-On the other hand, Avercamp is also showing people who are just trying to survive the harsh winter.
-Many boats got stuck in a frozen river, and we can see fishermen who are trying to move them.
+On the other hand, Avercamp also showed people who are just trying to survive the harsh winter.
+Many boats got stuck in a frozen river, and we can see fishermen trying to move them.

-He’s also including some anecdotal details, like, for example, a person who falls through the ice, people ice skating or slippering on the ice.
+Hendrick Avercamp also included anecdotal details, such as a person who falls through the ice and people ice skating or slippering on the ice.
 There is also a beggar asking for some money from a group of wealthier people.
 And a person answering nature’s call in a wooden toilet.

 There are some quite disturbing details represented in the painting, too.
-A group of dogs are eating a carcass of a horse on the very left-hand side of the image.
+A group of dogs are eating a horse’s carcass on the very left-hand side of the image.

-Hendrick Avercamp’s Winter Landscape with Ice Skaters is one of those paintings filled with numerous small details, fun stories and interesting elements, you could explore for hours.
+Hendrick Avercamp’s Winter Landscape with Ice Skaters is one of those paintings filled with numerous small details, fun stories and interesting elements we could explore for hours.

 Watch my Rijksmuseum video to see more paintings from that museum:

-If you don’t want to miss other paintings I will share with you in this year’s Art Blogmas, be sure to check in here tomorrow at 7:30 am.
+If you don’t want to miss other paintings I will share with you in this year’s Art Blogmas, be sure to check in here tomorrow morning.
 Or, follow along on the Culture Tourist Facebook page and Instagram profile.